 Year 2000 Cumulative Reports

-Since West Nile virus (WNV) was first isolated in 1937, it has been known to cause asymptomatic infection and fevers in humans in Africa, West Asia, and the Middle East.
-Human and animal infections were not documented in the Western Hemisphere until 1999.
-In 1999 and 2000, outbreaks of WNV encephalitis (inflammation of the brain) were reported in persons living in the New York City metropolitan area, New Jersey, and Connecticut.
+Since the 1930s, West Nile virus (WNV) has been commonly reported to cause asymptomatic infection and fevers in humans in Africa, West Asia, and the Middle East.
+But, human and animals infection had never been documented in the Western Hemisphere until 1999.
+In 1999 and 2000, outbreaks of WNV encephalitis (inflammation of the brain) and other febrile illnesses were reported in persons living in the New York City metropolitan area.
 In these two years, 83 human cases of West Nile illness were reported; 9 died.
-In 2001, human infection with WNV occurred in 10 states with 66 cases and 9 deaths.
-In 2002, WNV activity has spread to most eastern and mid-western states, with 113 cases and 5 deaths as of August 8.
+In 2001, the first cases of WNV encephalitis outside of the New York City metro area occurred when 2 cases were reported from a rural Florida county in July and August.

 WNV is transmitted to humans through mosquito bites.
 Mosquitoes become infected when they feed on infected birds that have high levels of WNV in their blood.
 Infected mosquitoes can then transmit WNV when they feed on humans or other animals.